- Prep time

 - 2 ounces butter

 Wash and trim any leaves from the rhubarb stalks.
-Julienne 1 stalk and place in a container.
-Halve remaining stalks lengthwise and cut into 2-inch pieces.
-Peel apples and cut into wedges.
+Julienne 1 stalk of rhubarb and place in a container.
+Split the remaining stalks in half lengthwise and cut into 2-inch lengths.

-Combine vinegar, peppercorns, mustard seeds and sugar in a small sauce pot and bring to a boil.
+Combine the vinegar, peppercorns, mustard seeds and sugar in a small sauce pot, then bring to a boil.
 Pour the hot pickling liquid over the julienned rhubarb and cover.
-Let cool to room temperature, then toss pickled rhubarb with parsley and set aside.
+Let cool to room temperature.
+Once cooled, toss the pickled rhubarb with parsley and set aside.

-In a small sauce pot with a lid, add sweet potato, heavy cream and milk.
-Bring to a gentle simmer, cover and cook over low heat until sweet potato is very tender.
+Preheat oven to 400°F. In a small sauce pot with a lid, add the sweet potato, heavy cream and milk.
+Bring to a gentle simmer, cover and cook on low until the sweet potato is very tender.
 When tender, remove sweet potato from the liquid and pass through a food mill.
 Hold warm until ready to serve.

-Slice pork tenderloin into medallions and serve on a bed of apples and roasted rhubarb beside the mashed sweet potatoes.
-Top with pan sauce and finish with pickled rhubarb and parsley.
+Using the same pan, add the chicken stock and bring to a boil.
+Reduce by half, then whisk in the butter.
+Slice the pork tenderloin into medallions and serve on a bed of apples and roasted rhubarb beside the mashed sweet potato.
+Top with the pan sauce and finish with the pickled rhubarb.